yaru22/angular-hovercard/README.md

 Specifying a different template path
 ------------------------------------

-If you need to change the path to `angular-hovercard.tpml`, you can update it in the provider:
+If you need to change the path to `angular-hovercard.tmpl`, you can update it in the provider:

 ``` javascript